Canepro/rocketchat-observability/k8s/troubleshooting.md

 cd ~/rocketchat-observability
 git pull origin true-one-click

-# Redeploy the fixed init job
+# Redeploy the fixed init job (use correct path based on your location)
+# If you're in ~/rocketchat-observability/k8s:
+kubectl apply -f mongodb-init-job.yaml

+# If you're in ~/rocketchat-observability:
 kubectl apply -f k8s/mongodb-init-job.yaml

 # Wait for completion (should be quick now)